The possibility of SARS-CoV-2 having Antibody-Dependent Enhancement (aka ADE) looked pretty real, to me.

 Producing antibodies that are imperfect matches for one of these viruses (ex: optimized for another strain, or incompletely neutralizing) not only do not inactivate the virus, but instead get repurposed by the virus as a mechanism it can use to anchor and infect the cells that try to interact with those antibodies, most often immune cells.

 TL;DR: I think something else is having a larger impact than ADE on the immune system in severe COVID-19 disease.
-I have some theories on what those additional things might be, but nothing conclusive.
+I have seen several theories, and listed some below.
 SARS-1 and MERS have both seen plenty of bad vaccine reactions that only show up at the animal-testing stage, and I still think vaccine development is going to be hard.

 Something weird is going on with white blood cell counts, but I'm currently leaning towards believing it might be something else causing it.
 Specifically, they're seeing T-cell lymphopenia.
 T-cells seem to be the worst-hit WBC (hyper-activated, decreased numbers), and I'd have expected them to be close to immune to Fc-based ADE once mature; they only express the receptor while young.

-SARS-1 and MERS vaccines both seem to have had seen of instances of bad reactions that required animal testing to become apparent.
-SARS-1 and SARS-2 exhibit ADE in-vitro against S-protein vaccines and not N-protein vaccines, but both S- and N-targeting vaccines sometimes had bad reactions in animal testing.
-This in-vitro/in-vivo divergence boosts my impression that vaccine development will be challenging.
+SARS-1 and MERS vaccines both seem to have seen instances of bad reactions that required animal testing to become apparent.
+SARS-1 and SARS-2 exhibit ADE in-vitro against S-protein vaccines and not N-protein vaccines, but both S- and N-targeting vaccines sometimes had bad reactions in animal testing*.
+What I see as an in-vitro/in-vivo divergence boosts my impression that vaccine development will be challenging.

 Going on the current human results and a tiny Macaque study with 4 monkeys, for SARS-CoV-2 it does appear that getting through the disease once does preclude or largely-preclude reinfection by the same strain.
 I don't feel I can weigh in on whether this will stay true.